mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/docs/01-overview.md

 First, the short version:

-- This is an end-to-end tech stack for [Amazon Web Services (AWS)](https://aws.amazon.com/) that incluldes all the basic infrastructure a company needs, including the network topology, orchestration tools (e.g., Kubernetes or ECS), databases, caches, load balancers, CI / CD pipeline, monitoring, alerting, log aggregation, etc.
+- This is an end-to-end tech stack for [Amazon Web Services (AWS)](https://aws.amazon.com/) that incluldes all the basic infrastructure a company needs, including the network topology, orchestration tools (e.g., Kubernetes or ECS), databases, caches, load balancers, CI / CD pipeline, monitoring, alerting, log aggregation, etc.- It's built on top of the [Gruntwork Service Catalog](https://github.com/gruntwork-io/terraform-aws-service-catalog).
 - It's all defined and managed as code using tools such as [Terraform](https://www.terraform.io/), [Packer](https://www.packer.io/), and [Docker](https://www.docker.com/).
-- It's built on top of the [Gruntwork Service Catalog](https://github.com/gruntwork-io/terraform-aws-service-catalog).

 Here's a diagram that shows a rough overview of what the Reference Architecture looks like: